insilichem/gpathfinder/docs/tutorial-first.rst

 ==========================

 - **Necessary files for this section**: ligand.mol2/ligand_with_H.mol2, receptor.mol2/receptor_with_H.mol2, input_clashes.yaml/input_clashesvina.yaml
-- **Output files from this section**: folder with GPathFinder results.
-It can be found compressed in `results.zip`
+- **Output files from this section**: folder with GPathFinder results

 Running your calculation is as easy as open a **terminal**, activate your **conda environment** with: